Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   What Azure BCDR technologies will you implement for this classification?

-    -   Azure Site Recovery will be leveraged for these applications
+    -   Azure Site Recovery will be leveraged for these applications.

 -   Document how you will implement both types of implementations:

-    -   Migrate to Azure and support Azure Region to Region Failover
+    -   Migrate to Azure and support Azure Region to Region Failover.

         1. The migration to Azure will be completed using a combination of Azure Site Recovery and SQL Always On Availability Groups.
 First the AOG will be extended to have Asynchronous replicas running in an Azure Virtual Network over the ExpressRoute Circuit.
 This allows for an extension of the database to Azure.
 During the Failover for the migration the Asynchronous side of the AOG will be made a Synchronous replica and then a planned failover will make one of the Azure nodes the primary replica.
 Once this is completed then ASR will be used to failover the Web tier to Azure.
 The migration will then be completed using the Azure portal.